Limitations and restrictions of Assurance

 With Catalyst Center, you can configure global network settings when devices are assigned to a specific site.
 Telemetry polls network devices and collects telemetry data according to the settings in the SNMP server, syslog server, NetFlow Collector, or wired client.

 Create a site and assign a device to the site.
-See Create, Edit and Delete a Site.
+See Create, edit, and delete a site.

 Step 1 |

-From the top-left corner, click the menu icon and choose Design > Network Settings > Telemetry. |
+From the main menu, choose Design > Network Settings > Telemetry. |

 ||